MicrosoftDocs/azure-devops-docs/docs/boards/boards/kanban-overview.md

 ## Update work item status

 ::: moniker range=">= tfs-2015"

 Once you&#39;ve configured your Kanban board, you can add work items directly to the board.
 You can then update the status of work by dragging a card to another column on the Kanban board.
 You can even change the order of items as you move a card to a new column.
-For additional information, see <a href="../work-items/workflow-and-state-categories.md" data-raw-source="[Workflow states and state categories](../work-items/workflow-and-state-categories.md)">Workflow states and state categories</a>.
+For additional information, see [Workflow states and state categories](../work-items/workflow-and-state-categories.md).

 ![Reorder cards while changing columns](https://i3-vso.sec.s-msft.com/dynimg/IC822185.gif)